networktocode/network-importer/docs/architecture.md

 Internally the network-importer is leveraging the [diffsync](https://github.com/networktocode/diffsync) library to compare the state of the network and the state of the Source of Truth.
 The diffsync library is designed to compare the state of 2 "adapters" based on a shared data-models.

-To communicate to the network devices, the network importer is leveraging `Nornir` and incorporate a concept of drivers to let the user define their own method to communicate to the devices.
+To communicate to the network devices, the network importer is leveraging `Nornir` and incorporate a concept of drivers to let the user define their own methods to communicate to the devices.
 By default the network-importer supports 3 main actions to execute against the network devices:
-- get_config
-- get_neighbors
-- get_vlans
-For each action, there is a specific Nornir processor define
+- `get_config`: Retrieve the running configuration and store it in the `config_directory` folder.
+- `get_neighbors`: Retrieve the list of all neighbors, eiher from LLDP or CDP (based on the configuration)
+- `get_vlans`: Retrieve the list of vlans present on the device.

 ## Internal Datamodel